vekatze/neut/book/src/modules.md

 }
 ```

-In this case, source files in `MMM` imports our preset names automatically since `enable-preset` is `true`.
+In this case, source files in `MMM` automatically import our preset names because `enable-preset` is `true`.

 As an example, suppose a file in `MMM` contains an `import` like the following: